digital-explorers-2/budget-buddy/DOCUMENTATION.md

 We implemented the following changes:

 - Code formatter: Adding Prettier to project:
-  \*one person to-> Add issue and feature branch for the prettier extension

 - Run this:
   "npm install --save-dev --save-exact prettier"